rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 ### policydetails
 Returns active policies for an account.

-- The policydetails subcommand takes no arguments.
+- There are 3 arguments.
+    - dataCategoryIds - list of System.Strings: Filter for data category IDs.
+    - dataTypeIds - list of System.Strings: Data type IDs to filter.
+    - dataCategoryType - DataCategoryType: Filter for data category type.
 - Returns PolicyDetailConnection.
 ### policyobj
 Returns details for one policy object.

-- There are 3 arguments.
-    - snappableFid - System.String
-    - snapshotFid - System.String
-    - includeWhitelistedResults - System.Boolean: Specifies whether whitelisted results should be included.
-- Returns PolicyObj.
-### policyobjopt
-Returns details for one policy object if it exists.

 - There are 3 arguments.
     - snappableFid - System.String